angelachenmo/angelachenmo.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---
-Technology 👩🏻‍🔬, Business Intelligence👩🏻‍💼, Data Analytics 👩🏻‍💻, Social Good 👩🏻‍🏭 are my areas of focus.
+Research 👩🏻‍🔬, Consulting 👩🏻‍💼, Data Science 👩🏻‍💻, Strategy 👩🏻‍🏭 are my areas of focus.

 Always believe in the good, powered by science and kindness!

-I am an accomplished data professional with a rich history of success spanning five years in the Canadian landscape.
+I am an experienced analytical consultant with a rich working history of success spanning five years in the Canadian landscape.
 Throughout my career, I have demonstrated a keen ability to collaborate with diverse stakeholders, translating real-world challenges into scalable and automated technical solutions.

-My expertise lies at the intersection of Data analytics, Technology, and Business Intelligence, where I have cultivated a strong business acumen and honed exceptional communication, presentation, and interpersonal skills.
+My expertise lies at the intersection of Research, Consulting and Analytical Strategy, where I have cultivated a strong business acumen and honed exceptional communication, presentation, and interpersonal skills.

-As a data analyst/consultant, I have consistently delivered valuable insights and actionable recommendations to drive business growth and enhance decision-making processes.
+As an analyst/consultant, I have consistently delivered valuable insights and actionable recommendations to drive business growth and enhance decision-making processes.
 I am adept at ETL with complex datasets using SQL, Python, and Tableau.

 Beyond my technical skills, I possess a strong business mindset, enabling me to effectively understand and address the unique challenges faced by organizations.
 I have successfully collaborated with cross-functional teams, including product, marketing, and HR, to drive data initiatives and deliver impactful results.
 I am confident in my ability to dive deep into data sets to uncover patterns, trends, and opportunities that empower businesses to make informed decisions.

+Fluent in English and Mandarin :D

+I live in 🇨🇦, was made in 🇨🇳, and my mind belongs to 🌏!
+A humanitarian by heart.

 {style="text-align: justify;"}